 “I changed the keys ok but now some of the keys don’t play at all and I’ve got this bit of metal and all these extra screws left over” – thankfully doesn’t happen that often!

 Contact problems – e.g. one or more notes don’t play at all or play too loudly.
 The problem may occur all the time or intermittently.
-Do not be tempted to use WD40 or any switch cleaners or contact lubricants (no matter how wonderful they claim to be) as this will usually make the problem much worse and end up costing more.
+Reminder, do not be tempted to use WD40 or any switch cleaners or contact lubricants (no matter how wonderful they claim to be) as this will usually make the problem much worse and end up costing more.
 If the stuff you’ve sprayed in there has caused more contact problems and cannot be completely cleaned off you will need new parts.
 If these are no longer obtainable the instrument is scrap!

 Most contacts are graphite and need to be perfectly clean to work properly.
 I can sell you the proper stuff for cleaning graphite contacts if you feel competent to do the work.